psoder3/Program-Your-Own-Chess/README.md

 # Program-Your-Own-Chess

 ## Purpose
-This Java project is designed to help students incorporate some of the things they've already learned with my code in order to create a fully-functional chess game.
+Students will apply many of the concepts they've already learned in order to add on to my code and create a fully-functional chess game.

 ## Current Behavior of the Project
 The user interface is already created.
 There is a board and 32 pieces.
 Feel free to replace the piece images with your own.